Bounding the quantum capacity with flagged extensions: Introduction

 \section{Introduction}

 Protecting quantum states against noise is a fundamental requirement for harnessing the power of quantum computers and technologies.
 In a transmission line or in a memory, noise is modeled as a quantum channel, and several accesses to the channel together with careful state preparation and decoding can protect quantum information against noise.
-The quantum capacity of a channel is the maximal amount of qubits which can be transmitted reliably, per use of the channel.
-It can be expressed in terms of an entropic functional of channels, the coherent information, which can be computed as a maximization over quantum states sent through the channel.
-The quantum capacity~\cite{L,S,Q CAP DEV} of a channel can then be obtained as a limit for large $n$ of the coherent information per use of the channel, for $n$ uses of the channel.
-A striking feature of quantum Shannon theory~\cite{HOL BOOK, WILDE BOOK} is the potential super-additivity of the coherent information~\cite{shor superadditivity DC, Di vincenzo superadditivity DC, smith superadditivity, Fern superadditivity, q superadditivity, gaussian q superadditivity, Cubit superadditivity, dephrasure, bl superadditivity}, which hinders the direct evaluation of the quantum capacity.
-In fact, this evaluation requires an infinite number of optimizations on Hilbert spaces of dimension that grows exponentially in the number of uses of the channel.
-The existence of an algorithmically feasible evaluation of the quantum capacity remains as one of the most important open problems in quantum Shannon theory, while finding computable upper or lower bounds on the quantum capacity constitutes important progress.
+The quantum capacity $Q$ of a channel is the maximal amount of qubits which can be transmitted reliably, per use of the channel.
+It can be expressed in terms of an entropic functional, the coherent information $I_c$, which can be computed as a maximization over quantum states used as inputs of the communication line.
+The quantum capacity~\cite{Lloyd1997,QCAP2,Devetak2005} of a channel can then be obtained as a limit for large $n$ of $I_c$ per use of the channel, for $n$ uses of the channel.
+A striking feature of the problem is the potential super-additivity of the coherent information~\cite{shor1996quantum, DiVincenzo1998, Smith2007, Fern2008, Smith2008, Smith2011, Cubitt2015, Leditzky2018, Bausch2019, Siddhu2020a,Siddhu2020b,Siddhu2020c, Noh2020,Yu2020}, which which hinders the direct evaluation of the quantum capacity imposing an infinite number of optimizations on Hilbert spaces of dimension that grows exponentially in $n$.
+The existence of an algorithmically feasible evaluation of the quantum capacity remains as one of the most important open problems in quantum Shannon theory~\cite{Holevo2019, Wilde2017}, while finding computable upper or lower bounds on the quantum capacity constitutes important progress.

-The phenomenon of superadditivity is not restricted to the quantum capacity, as it shows up also for the classical capacity~\cite{c superadditivity}, the classical private capacity~\cite{p superadditivity} and the trade-off capacity region~\cite{tradeoff1,tradeoff2}.
-In this paper we are also interested in classical private capacity, which is the optimal rate for classical communication protected by any eavesdropper~\cite{privCWY,privDS}.
+The phenomenon of superadditivity is not restricted to the quantum capacity, as it shows up also for the classical capacity~\cite{hastings2009}, the classical private capacity~\cite{Li2009} and the trade-off capacity region~\cite{Zhu2017,Zhu2019}.
+In this paper we are also interested in the classical private capacity, which is the optimal rate for classical communication protected by any eavesdropper~\cite{Cai2004,Devetak2005}.
 In general this capacity is larger than the quantum capacity, but the upper bounds we obtain in this paper hold for both capacities.